Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Our doctoral internship training philosophy is to meet interns’ professional development needs to the extent possible.
 We can offer brief exposures to additional patient populations, clinics, or mental health service lines.
 Interns are encouraged to ask about different possibilities to tailor their training, and every effort will be made to accommodate them, as long as the proposed modification to the training plan permits the acquisition of all the core competencies of the internship program.
 Generally, these opportunities will be available as a brief 1-2 time exposure within a ½ day timeframe.

 All medical areas have highly diverse patient populations.
-In addition, trainees will have the opportunity to develop skills working with translators to improve the care provided to patients in the hospital.
+In addition, trainees will have the opportunity to develop skills working with interpreters to improve the care provided to patients in the hospital.
 Interns are trained in pertinent culture-specific practices.
 This training includes a seminar in Diversity issues.

 Training Opportunities for Spanish Speaking Interns: